learning-zone/nodejs-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. Explain the use of next in node.js with example?
+## Q. Explain the use of next in Node.js?

 The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.